There are a million reasons to demolish a pool, but only a couple of ways to do it right.

 Before taking the plunge, check out our cost comparison guide to decide which route you should take for your particular pool.

-This method involves removing only the top portion of the pool by breaking it off, throwing it in the bottom of the pool, and backfilling.
+This method is commonly called a "pool fill-in" and involves removing only the top portion of the pool by breaking it off, throwing it in the bottom of the pool, and backfilling it.

-This method involes demolishing the pool, hauling away all the debris, and then filling and compacting the area with dirt, gravel, etc.
+This method involves demolishing the pool, hauling away all the debris, and then filling and compacting the area with dirt, gravel, etc.

-PROS: best option for maintaining or increasing property value
+PROS: This is the best option for maintaining or increasing your home's property value.

-Now that you know the two types of pool demolition, let's get down to brass tacks.
+Now that you know the two types of pool demolition, let's get down to pricing.

 Complete pool removal typically costs between $6,000 - $15,000 for an average size pool, but these costs can reach upwards of $30,000 for complex projects.

-Partial demolition is not legal in many places, so don't be so sure that it is an option for you.
+Partial demolition is not legal in many places, so don't count on it being an option for you.